SpaceCowboy100/cs100HW4/README.md

 if [ ! -d bin ]; then mkdir bin; fi g++ src/hello.cpp -o bin/hello
 ```
-Our source code compiled successfully and the `bin` directory made if it did not already exist.
+Our source code compiled successfully and the `bin` directory was made if it did not already exist.
 Now enter the following to run the executable:
 ```
 $ bin/hello
 Hello World!
 ```
 You are free to call `make` multiple times after this.
-Everytime you call `make` the if statement checks if there is a directory called `bin`.
+Every time you call `make` the if statement checks if there is a directory called `bin`.
 Then the executable in the `bin` directory will be updated.
 The if statement used in this `Makefile` is very important since it ensures we have our `bin` directory.
 If we did not have a `bin` directory and we called `make` we would get the following error.